-Prerequisite: MAT 128 or MAT 200 or CSC 310
+Prerequisite: MAT 128 or MAT 200 or CSC 270

 An introduction to vector spaces and systems of linear equations essential for the understanding of both pure and applied mathematics.
 Selected topics include: systems of linear equations, matrices, linear transformations, linear independence, determinants, vector spaces, eigenvalues and eigenvectors, and orthogonality.
-This course in writing intensive and includes a lab component using MatLab.
+This course includes a lab component using MatLab.